Inspection/Non Destructive Testing

 WSE is a Written Scheme of Examination which specifies for each part of the pressure system the damage mechanism that may be expected, the examination interval and the method of examination.
 Any NDT required will be specified on the WSE.
 Further information on Written Schemes is given in the document Written schemes of examination.

-The Pressure Equipment Regulations 1999 cover the manufacture of new pressure vessels in line with the European Pressure Equipment Directive and apply to pressure equipment and assemblies with a maximum allowable pressure PS greater than 0.5 bar.
+Pressure Equipment (Safety) Regulations 2016 cover the manufacture of new pressure vessels in line with the European Pressure Equipment Directive and apply to pressure equipment and assemblies with a maximum allowable pressure PS greater than 0.5 bar.
 These regulations require:

 The old British Standard (BS 5500) for the manufacture of pressure vessels has been superseded by a new European Standard BS EN 13445 but the design requirements that were in BS 5500 have been kept as PD5500.
 This latter document sets defect Acceptance Criteria for the NDT applied at manufacture.
 The acceptance criteria take into account the capabilities and limitations of the NDT techniques so for Radiography it states "No cracks allowed" whilst for Ultrasonics it states conditions on planar indications based on the height, length and amplitude.